HenryFBP/tfs-reports/CONTRIBUTING.md

 Run `git clone https://github.com/twitter-fire-scraper-analytics/twitter-fire-scraper`.

-A folder with the same name as the repository will be created wherever your current working directory (`pwd`) is located.
+A folder with the same name as the repository will be created wherever your current working directory (`pwd` or `dir`) is.

 # Your workflow